 Unfortunately, Sitejet’s live support doesn’t quite live up to the quality of the rest of the service.
 The main issue, as far as I can tell, seems to be a case of too many customers, too little staff.
 However, this problem might also be addressed as Sitejet continues to grow.

-Sitejet does offer a Slack group where they can help and offer user-to-user support.
-Another cool Sitejet feature is that you can schedule a one-on-one demo with a support representative.
-You can set a time and date and someone from Sitejet’s support staff will take you on a tour of the platform.
-This also includes a demo of how to use the drag-and-drop builder to build your first website.
+Sitejet provides a Slack group where they offer help and user-to-user support.
+Another cool feature of Sitejet is the ability to schedule a one-on-one demo with a support representative.
+You can choose a convenient time and date, and a member of Sitejet’s support staff will guide you through a tour of the platform.
+This includes a demonstration of how to use the drag-and-drop builder to create your first website.

 Pricing that Starts Cheap but Can Spiral Up Quickly